DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-15-managing-partner-providers-if-youre-a-school.md

       src: partner-providers--remove-provider-success.png
 ---

-We added a way for placement schools to add their partner ITT providers.
+We added a way for placement schools to add their partner initial teacher training (ITT) providers.

 This information allows schools to: